 Roby has received a patent for "methods and composition for the treatment of pain and other hormone-allergy-related symptoms using dilute hormone solutions."
 In 2008, his Web site stated that he had about ten more patents pending or "under study and review" for treating multiple sclerosis, autoimmune diseases, obesity and several other conditions .
-However, in 2012, my search with Google Patents found only four that had been filed in 2005 or 2006 and were still pending.
-Patents can be granted for inventions and procedures that differ from previous patents.
-However, evidence of effectiveness is not required, so the granting of a patent do not mean that its methods work.
+However, patents can be granted for inventions and procedures that differ from previous patents.
+However, evidence of effectiveness is not required, so the granting of a patent do not mean that a procedure works.

 Despite his "years of trials, tests, and research," Roby has had only four reports in scientific journals during the past 35 years.
 One report, published in 2006, concluded that antibodies exist to estrogen and progesterone and that "this leads to the possibility of treating a wide variety of disorders by determining hormone allergy and initiating desensitization."
 The study involved blood tests performed by a laboratory that does nonstandard testing and was cited by state authorities for inadequate quality control.
 (The lab's director was a co-author of the article.)
 Even if such allergies exist, there's no logical reason to believe that Roby's "hormone neutralization therapy" could cure them.
 The other three reports, published in 1979, concerned a 12-month investigation of the incidence of fungal spores in the homes of allergic patients in an agricultural community.

-Roby has an extensive history of disciplinary actions.
+Roby has an extensive history of adverse government actions.

 - Roby's California medical license was revoked because of drug and alcohol abuse.